 Alaska Airlines, American Airlines, and Southwest Airlines also have pet policies.

-Fees and policies vary from one airline to the next, so make sure to do some research before booking a flight.
+Fees and policies for shipping your dog vary from one airline to the next, so make sure to do some research before booking a flight.
 Many require you to make special reservations well in advance if you plan on bringing your dog with you.

 How Much Does Canine Air Travel Cost?